bilalDeen0321/secondvintage-crm/docs/tasks.md

 Watch Management - Feedback

-- Cost & Org.
-Currency, should just be one column, Cost (with 2 currency displays like on Agent Balance) also display both in grid view.
 - Batch Group is not being displayed on list.
 - When you click Approve it should change the status to Approved in the interface
 - Batch filter dropdown is not working / not matching with data